mihaelasandrea/second-chance-web/README.md

 -   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
 -   When an existing user deletes the user gets the "Profile Successfully Deleted" message.
 ### Contact Form
 -   The submitted message arrives in the connected email, but the flash message doesn't display as expected as explained in the known bugs section.
+For this reason, in the javascript code was added "this.reset()" so that at least the form gets refreshed after being submitted.
 ### Cancel Buttons
 -   For each submitting type of buttons, the user have the cancel buttons which redirects the user back to the home page.
 ### Footer section